wayanjimmy/braindump/content/_index.md

 ## Hello! {#hello}

-I'm [Jimmy](https://wayanjimmy.xyz/), this sites tend to be an improvement from the previous [notebook.wayanjimmy.xyz](http://notebook.wayanjimmy.xyz/).
+I'm [Jimmy](https://wayanjimmy.xyz/), this sites tends to be an improvement from the previous [notebook.wayanjimmy.xyz](http://notebook.wayanjimmy.xyz/).

-Here are some notes that I collected
+Here are some notes that I've been collected.

 ### Life